ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 Accepts a Buffer instance and attempts to "dereference" it.

-That is, first it checks the indirection
+That is, first it checks the indirection count of buffer's "type", and if

 it's greater than 1 then it merely returns another Buffer, but with one

-level less indirection
+level less indirection.

 When buffer's indirection is at 1, then it checks for buffer.type

-which should be an Object with its own get()
+which should be an Object with its own get() function.

 var buf = ref.alloc('int', 6);